 Sarah Gilligan is a qualified and fully accredited psychotherapist and counsellor.
 Sarah holds a Graduate Degree in Integrative Psychotherapy & Counselling from Dublin City University (DCU) and followed on with an MSc. in Integrative Psychotherapy & Counselling from Dublin City University (DCU) with specialization in the areas of relationships, sex, sexuality and gender.
 Sarah has worked for many years within private practice and in the organizational setting of Student Counselling Services in Trinity College working with both adults and adolescents and among the LGBTQ community.
 Sarah brings personal experience of transformation into the therapeutic work as a psychotherapist and deals with issues ranging from anxiety, social phobias, addictions and recovery, relationship difficulties and breakdowns, sexuality, gender identity, trauma and depression and low self-esteem.

 Sarah has deepened her interest in her specialist areas by engaging in seminars, trainings and workshops in Addiction and Codependency recovery (sexual addiction, love addiction, chemical addictions of alcohol and drugs), Jungian psychology; Couples and relationship therapy; Healing shame; Transforming and working through anxiety.
 Sarah holds a Certificate in Sexual Addictions from the Centre for Sexual Addictions.
-Sarah’s work is informed by a humanistic and integrative approach grounded in Psychosynthesis & Process Oriented Psychology and her experiences within clinical practice.
+Sarah’s work is informed by a humanistic and integrative approach grounded in Psychosynthesis & Process Work and her experiences within clinical practice.